 Research also has shown that social support can have similar effects in the other direction.
 Imagining a positive social support—say, walking with a friend—can make the hill appear less steep.

 In the past, Gross has found that men didn’t respond to that social support manipulation, so she and Heddings are digging into that idea this summer.

 They’ve designed an online survey asking participants to estimate hill slants while listening to various audio cues.
 Respondents will also answer a series of questions about themselves and who they envisioned as their social support to see how it affected their perception.

 “The study is a little bit exploratory,” Gross said.
 “I’m wondering if men aren’t responding in the same way as women, and if the effect is being cancelled out by men that might look at the audio imagery task and respond in very gender stereotypical ways.
 We’re replicating a study I did for my dissertation but this time, we’re adding a questionnaire about how much they conform to masculine and feminine norms.”

 Though the topics may differ, Gross, Heddings, and Edwards have been able to foster a group spirit through regular virtual meetings.

 “We’re checking in every day, and there’s a lot of back and forth,” Gross said.
 “We created a daily goal spreadsheet with a rough schedule of what we want to accomplish by the end of each week.
 We meet and give each other updates, and we have our own tasks we need to complete.”

 In a way, working remotely has amplified the skills Gross envisions SRP offering to students.

 “The great thing about this program is you want to allow the students some autonomy.
 You want to give them the experiences of conducting and doing research,” she said.
-“For me, it’s giving them that experience and the independence of really learning and doing it themselves.”Tags: Blair Gross, COVID-19, psychology, summer research, summer research 2020
+“For me, it’s giving them that experience and the independence of really learning and doing it themselves.”Tags: Blair Gross, Cognitive Science, COVID-19, psychology, summer research, summer research 2020